Alexandre Kafka: Biography

 Kafka was born in Prague to a family with Jewish heritage in the Austro-Hungarian Empire.
 His father, Bruno Kafka, was a member of the parliament of Czechoslovakia and a second cousin of author Franz Kafka.
-He was educated in Geneva and Balliol College at Oxford University.
+He was educated at the University of Prague (now Charles University), the Geneva Graduate Institute, where he attended lectures by Ludwig von Mises, Wilhelm Röpke and Fritz Machlup, and at Balliol College at Oxford University.
 The invasion of Czechoslovakia by Germany in 1939 pushed his family to emigrate, settling in Brazil in 1940, with Kafka becoming a Brazilian citizen.
 As Denis Healey, a contemporary at Balliol, would remember in his memoirs: "There were also (in Balliol) a handful of refugees from Central Europe, some of whom had to change their names.
 One kept his name but changed his nationality.
 When I was Chancellor of the Exchequer I was astonished to meet my Czech friend, Alex Kafka, as the Brazilian Director of the IMF."

 It was in his adoptive country where he began his professional career, by teaching economics at the School of Sociology and Politics in São Paulo.
 In 1944, he became economic adviser at the Federation of Industries of the State of São Paulo.
-In 1949 he then moved to Washington, D.C. and joined the staff of the IMF, as Assistant Chief of the Latin American Division in the Research Department.
+In 1949, he then moved to Washington, D.C. and joined the staff of the IMF, as Assistant Chief of the Latin American Division in the Research Department.
 He left after just two years to return to Brazil to organize the Brazilian Institute of Economics at the Getúlio Vargas Foundation in Rio de Janeiro.
 He later was an adviser to Finance Minister Eugenio Gudin.
 By this time, he was one of the leading figures in Brazilian economics, known for his intellectual prowess and keen wit, and had developed a worldwide reputation.

 In 1956, Kafka moved north again to work at the United Nations in New York.
 For the next decade he held overlapping appointments at the UN, as a professor at the University of Virginia, and in various posts in Brazil.
 In July 1966, he went back to the IMF for good, initially as alternate to the executive director for Brazil, Mauricio Chagas Bicalho.
 In November, he was elected by Brazil, Colombia, the Dominican Republic, Haiti, Panama, and Peru to succeed Mr. Bicalho as executive director.
 Although he continued to hold adjunct or visiting academic positions at Virginia, Boston University, and The George Washington University all through the 1970s and 1980s, the IMF was his main vocation from then on.

 As the representative of an important group of Latin American nations, Kafka faced tough challenges during his more than three decades as executive director, as several of his countries faced balance of payments crises time and again, and went to the IMF for financial assistance recurrently.
 The relationship between Brazil and the IMF was particularly intense.